Join our team! Applications here.

 Zoe Ridolfi-Starr (Columbia ’15) is a co-founder of No Red Tape, a group of survivors and allies fighting to end sexual violence and rape culture at Columbia and beyond.
 As a second generation queer woman and a survivor of sexual violence survivor herself, she is committed to centering the voices of survivors and people of marginalized identity in anti-violence work, and building community-based solutions to sexual violence that do not rely on inherently violent institutions like the prison-industrial complex.
 She enjoys searching for the best dumplings in NYC.

-Suzanna Bobadilla graduated from Harvard University this past May where she majored in American History and Literature and worked at Harvard’s Women Center.
-This last summer, she worked on ED ACT NOW outreach and wrote for Policy Mic and Feministing.
-Today she is still learning how to be an adult in San Francisco and is incredibly grateful to be a part of this team!
+Suzanna Bobadilla graduated from Harvard University in May 2013, where she majored in American History and Literature and worked at Harvard’s Women Center.
+She’s Interviews Contributor at Feministing.com, a KYIX ED ACT NOW alum, and is learning how to be an adult in San Francisco!

-Kate Jae Sun Sim is a Korean-American from California and a senior at Harvard joint-concentrating in Social Studies and Gender Studies.
+Kate Jae Sun Sim is a Korean-American from California and a 2014 Harvard grad, who concentrated in Social Studies and Gender Studies.
 She got involved with Title IX organizing through founding the Our Harvard Can Do Better campaign to address rape culture at her school.
 She is interested in consent and power, trauma processing, collective accountability, and how certain victim narratives are privileged over others.
 In her free time, she watches too many TV shows and movies, reads too many makeupping blogs, and gets too overwhelmed thinking about k/pop punk magic while listening to 2NE1, Good Charlotte, One Direction, Rihanna, and Tswift.

 Wagatwe Wanjuki is a survivor, writer, and activist who began doing anti-violence work when she co-lead the start of the movement to improve the sexual assault policy at Tufts University.
 Her writing on campus sexual violence has appeared on various sites and publications, including Feministing, Campus Progress, RH Reality Check, and The American Prospect.